-The Company incurred significant losses from continuing operations of \$8.2 million for the six months ended June 30, 2006, \$7.6 million for the year ended December 31, 2005 and \$7.2 million for the year ended December 31, 2004.
-Additionally, at June 30, 2006, we have working capital of (\$8,672,000).
-As of June 30, 2006, we did not have sufficient funds to service our convertible notes, to repay our convertible notes at their maturity and support our working capital and operating requirements.
-As described below the funds raised from SCO and affiliates together with amounts due to us in October from the sale of our oral/topical care business to Uluru, Inc. are expected to allow us to support our working capital and operating requirements for nine months.
+The Company incurred significant losses from continuing operations of \$10.2 million for the nine months ended September 30, 2006, \$7.6 million for the year ended December 31, 2005 and \$7.2 million for the year ended December 31, 2004.
+Additionally, at September 30, 2006, we have working capital of (\$10,304,000).
+As of September 30, 2006, we did not have sufficient funds to service our convertible notes, to repay our convertible notes at their maturity and support our working capital and operating requirements.
+As described below the funds raised from SCO and affiliates together with amounts due to us from the sale of our oral/topical care business to Uluru, Inc. are expected to allow us to support our working capital and operating requirements for seven months.
 We do not have funds to pay the obligations which are due in March and April 2007 and will have to raise more funds or attempt to restructure the convertible notes.
+The anniversary payment due from Uluru on October 12, 2006 was not paid, Uluru has assured us that payment is forthcoming upon the closing of a financing, and the parties will continue to negotiate the terms of such deferral.